rknightuk/rknight.me/src/posts/blog/2023/2023-12-21-puff-pastry-sausage-roll-recipe.md

     Grab your baking tray, lay down some greaseproof paper on it, then brush the tray with the eggwash.

     Cut up your long sausage roll into inch-wide smaller sausage rolls and pop them on the baking tray, seam down.
-Brush them with egg and pop them in the oven for ~{20-25 %minutes} until they're golden brown all over.
+Brush them with egg and pop them in the oven for ~{20-25%minutes} until they're golden brown all over.

     Boom.
 Sausage rolls for days.
 ---